dealerbrsimon/factory/README.md

-# factory
+# FACTORY
-Exemples of factory implementation
+Exemples of the Factory design pattern implementation